Combinatix/JLCPCB-Basic-Parts/README.md

-# JLC PCB Basic Parts.lbr
+# JLCPCB Eagle Library - Basic Parts
 ## Eagle Library with the JLC PCB Basic Parts and their corresponding LCSC Part Numbers.
 A special ULP script is included for the easiest BOM and CPL export ever!

 This is a BETA release of the library and the ULP.
 So far, there is a selection of the very basic components.
 The library contains: